An open research and engineering project exploring how AI can help buyers and sellers find each other in markets where they currently can't.

 Combines all three into deployable, sponsor-ready platforms.

-The full treatment of market physics, engineering interventions, AI capabilities, and the strategic implications for global trade.
+The complete Market Theory whitepaper as a PDF — market physics, engineering interventions, AI capabilities, and the strategic implications for global trade.
+Ready to read offline or share.